w3c/css-houdini-drafts/composited-scrolling-and-animation/Explainer.md

 party components not under the author's control.
 The result is a lot of janky pages.

-Why can't we update CSS properties from another thread?
-Updating CSS properties could effect a style recalc or a layout and those operations must happen on the main thread.
-That said, there are certain 'layout-free' properties that can be modified without these side effects.
-These properties include transform, opacity, background color, background position, etc. Updating the scroll offset is also layout-free.
-Clearly identifying these layout-free properties and allowing them to be animated from a separate scheduling domain would provide a simple and powerful way to achieve smooth animations.
+Updating CSS properties could effect a style recalc or a layout and those operations happen on the main thread in most user agents making them poor candidates for asynchronous update.
+That said, there are certain properties that can be modified asynchronously by all user agents today.
+These properties include transform, opacity, and scroll offset.
+Clearly identifying these 'accelerated' properties and allowing them to be animated from a separate scheduling domain would provide a simple and powerful way to achieve smooth animations.

-Indeed, all major browsers have had the ability to asynchronously update layout-free properties for years.
-Some examples include WebAnimations, CSS animations, and transitions involving layout-free properties as well as compositor driven scrolling.
-A few new approaches are in the works such as position:sticky and snap points, but it's unfortunate to have to wait for specs and consistent browser implementations to get these new "acclerated" effects.
+Indeed, all major browsers have had the ability to asynchronously update accelerated properties for years.
+Some examples include WebAnimations, CSS animations, and transitions involving accelerated properties as well as compositor driven scrolling.
+A few new approaches are in the works such as position:sticky and snap points, but it's unfortunate to have to wait for specs and consistent browser implementations to realize these effects.

 ## Goal